Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_insights.md

 You can filter by products, subscriptions, and select a time range in 3 month increments (last 3 months, 4 to 6 months, 7 to 9 months, and 10 to 12 months).

-Click an individual item to see resource usage and quota for the subscription.
+Click an individual item to see quota and last three-month usage by each resource and plan in that subscription.